johanborg1996/PA1450-project-online-weather-data-group-5/README.md

 Prerequistes:

-Download all .csv files from johan-kod to the folder from where you have your workspace in VS code
+Download all .csv files from the johan-kod bransch to the folder from where you have your workspace in VS code

-run in terminal:
+run in terminal in VS code:

 Pipinstall Plotly